riccardotornesello/nestjs-boilerplate/README.md

 It is possible to use NestJS's `@nestjs/throttler` to limit the user's interactions using the custom `RateLimit` decorator from `decorators/rate-limit.decorator.ts`

 The behaviour is the same as `Throttle` described in the documentation (https://docs.nestjs.com/security/rate-limiting) but it automatically inserts a custom `ThrottleGuard`.

 The custom guard overrides the `getTracker` function to get the real IP address behind a reverse proxy.
 To update how to identify a user, just update the `getTracker` function in `guards/http-throttler.guard.ts`.

+Also the `throwThrottlingException` has been overwritten to throw a custom exception.

 Example: